emedio/web/content/news/2026_christmas/index.md

 <!--more-->

-Marry Christmas and Happy New Year!
+Merry Christmas and Happy New Year!